mids-w203/reading/week_03_part_2.md

-# Week 3: Part 2
+# Week 3: Part 1

-In part 2 of this week's work, which we anticipate will require about **90** minutes to read, take notes, and attend lecture, you will learn about conditional expectation as an *operator* and then the *conditional expectation function*.
+In the first part of this week's work, which we anticipate will take you about **90** minutes to read, take notes, and attend lecture, you will learn about how to summarize the relationship between two random variables using measures of linear dependence.

-Sometimes these concepts can be a little difficult to keep straight -- as we will use them in this class:

-- Operators map random varaibles (which are functions) onto a real number -- the input might be a series of numbers or a function, **but** the output is a single number
-- Functions map inputs onto output -- the input might be a serires of numbers or a function, **and** the output has the same shape or structure as the input
+Just as the expectation of a random varaible is a summary of single random variable, *covariance* and *correlation* are summaries of the joint distribution between two variables.